JadElHakim/Kex-Script/README.md

 Please do check his GitHub Rep, https://github.com/MScholtes/PSVirtualDesktop

 ### To install the module:
-Go to powershell > type Install-Module VirtualDesktop And You are All Set.
+Go to powershell > type: Install-Module VirtualDesktop
+And You are All Set.